Exiv2/exiv2/exiv2.md

 # 12 CONFIGURATION FILE
 **exiv2** can read an optional configuration file, which allows additional lens definitions to be added to translated output.
-On UNIX based systems, this file is called *.exiv2* and on Windows (including MinGW), *exiv2.ini*.
-The file is searched for first in the current directory, then in the home directory (on UNIX based systems, `~/` and on Windows, `%USERPROFILE%\\`).
+On Unix-based systems (including Cygwin), this file is called *.exiv2* and on Windows (including MinGW), *exiv2.ini*.
+The file is searched for first in the current directory, then in the home directory (`$HOME` on Unix-based systems, and `%USERPROFILE%` on Windows).

 You can determine the name of the file and where it is searched for, with the command: